Let’s face it, everyone does better in the comfort of their own home.

 Keep an eye on areas where pressure sores typically occur including the ankles, hips, heels, and the tailbone.
 If there is a pressure sore, make sure that it doesn’t get infected.
 Rotate the patient at least every two hours during the daytime to help relieve the pressure on the afflicted area.

 Take Time For Yourself

 Caring for bedridden elderly family members at home is a huge challenge and the caregiver needs to take time for themselves as well.
+It is important to show patience when working with elderly and the disabled.
 Family caregivers need to work together to ensure that the care doesn’t fall all on one person.
 If one family member is better at a task than another then divide up the tasks so that no one has to do it all.

 Take breaks often, even if it’s only for a short walk or to take a shower yourself.
 Focus on quality of life and encourage the bedridden elderly to enjoy their life right where they’re at.
 Ask their advice (as long as they’re not Alzheimer’s or Dementia patient) and discuss things that won’t upset them.

-Caring for a bedridden elderly family member can be very rewarding in the long run.
+Caring for a bedridden elderly family member at home is important and can be very rewarding in the long run.
 Looking back, you’ll treasure the time you were able to spend with them and appreciate that you know you made them comfortable in their golden years.